-Competition for airframe and engine parts and assemblies comes from companies in Europe, Asia and North America.
+Competition for airframe and engine parts and assemblies comes primarily from companies in Europe, Asia, and North and South America.
 Aircraft manufacturers continue to develop their supply chains by increasing the amount of outsourcing to suppliers with design and supply-base management capabilities, and reducing the number of commodity suppliers.
-The Corporation continues to successfully develop relationships with its most important customers based on the value it can provide: design, engineering, supply-base management, emerging market sourcing and other measures to improve value for customers.
-The strong growth in orders of civil aircraft over the prior three years had slowed significantly in 2008 and 2009.
-A large firm order backlog in civil airliners had moderated declines in production in 2009 of civil aircraft, with a less certain outlook for production in 2010.
+The Corporation continues to successfully develop relationships with its most important customers based on the value it can provide: design, engineering, integration and assembly, supply-base management, emerging market sourcing and other measures to improve value for customers.
+The strong growth in orders of civil aircraft over the prior period slowed significantly in 2008 and 2009.
+However, a large firm order backlog in civil airliners had moderated declines in production in 2009 of civil aircraft, and demand for civil airliners returned in 2010.
+Airlines across the globe returned to profitability and high load factors.
+In spite of lingering economic concerns in some areas of the world, passenger and air freight usage rose steadily in 2010, with forecasts for 2011 looking even stronger.

 Business aviation demand fell abruptly in late 2008, and continued to weaken in 2009.
-Demand appeared to be stabilized in late 2009, with an expected slow recovery over the next three to four years.
-Defence markets continue to be solid, although changes are expected to be made in the United States over the mid-term.
-An important defence development activity in 2009 and 2010 is the plan in the United States to transition to new platforms, such as the JSF program and the tanker replacement, amongst others.
-This plan has received strong support from both the Administration and the U.S. Congress.
-See "Risks Inherent in Magellan's Business - Competitive Pressures may adversely affect the Corporation."
+Demand appeared to stabilize in late 2010, with an expected slow recovery over the next two to three years.
+Defence markets continue to be steady, although changes are expected to be made in the United States over the mid-term.
+An important defence development activity in 2009 - 2012 is the plan in the United States to transition to new platforms, such as the JSF program and the tanker replacement, amongst others.
+This plan has received support from both the Administration and the U.S. Congress for the most part.